-Wilderness Trout Fishing On The Jacks River | Coastal Angler & The Angler Magazine
+Wilderness Trout Fishing on the Jacks River - Coastal Angler & The Angler Magazine

 It is well over 15 river miles between vehicle access points to the Jacks River on Cohutta WMA.
 It’s about as deep into the wilderness as one can get in the Southeast.

 Flyfisher’s Guide To North Carolina & Georgia is 218 pages of extensively researched information on the area’s best trout fishing.
-It includes more than 40 full-color maps, photos, driving directions, GPS coordinates and tips and tactics.
+It includes more than 40 full-color maps, photos, driving directions, GPS coordinates, tips, and tactics.
 It is available on wildadvpress.com, Amazon and at fly shops, and signed copies are available by contacting the author at nsc8957@gmail.com.